 Flexibility to Expand the Network

 A temporary network provides integrators and end users with greater flexibility over their fixed system counterparts.
-Should additional cameras need to be added at a later date to provide greater coverage, a millimeter wave (mmWave) network allows for scalability without bandwidth issues.
+Should additional cameras or Access Points need to be added at a later date to provide greater coverage, a millimeter wave (mmWave) network with multi-gigabit capacity allows for scalability without running into bandwidth issues.

 The success and benefits of millimeter wave (mmWave) radios in these types of environments is evident.
 The New York City Marathon, an internationally renowned marathon drawing runners from all over the world, and Tour de France, a multi-stage bicycle race that is perhaps one of the best known professional cycling competitions in the world, each turned to millimeter wave (mmWave) radios from Siklu to provide wireless connectivity.